-- identify strengths and challenges of performance both as an individual and as a member of a media project team - identify and discuss areas of professional development to improve performance as an interactive media professional - collaborate with team members, using principles of time management, to develop a schedule to complete interactive media projects on time and effectively - use effective interpersonal communication skills with clients and team members - select, use and encourage conflict resolution strategies appropriately. - assist team members to identify and resolve conflict situations - use strategies to manage stress and adapt to job pressures due to the rapidly changing nature of the interactive media work environment select and use best practices and tools to design and develop dynamic, rich-media content.
+- identify strengths and challenges of performance both as an individual and as a member of a media project team - identify and discuss areas of professional development to improve performance as an interactive media professional - use principles of time management to complete interactive media projects on time and effectively - use effective interpersonal communication skills with clients and team members - select and use conflict resolution strategies appropriately - identify strategies to manage stress and adapt to job pressures due to the rapidly changing nature of the interactive media work environment use best practices and tools to design and develop dynamic, richmedia content.

-- perform basic computer skills, including word processing, using spreadsheets, and digital presentation competently within the interactive media context - manage digital files, including organization, storage, compression, transmission and meta-tagging - create and maintain relational and simple non-relational databases - select and use image editing software appropriately - select and use appropriate software to edit and mix sound effectively - use video editing tools and applications competently - use authoring tools to create and/or tailor draft scripts for complex\ interactive experiences - design and implement themes and templates for industry standard content management systems
+- perform basic computer skills, including using word processors, spreadsheets and digital presentation competently within the interactive media context - manage digital files including organization, storage, compression, transmission and meta-tagging - maintain relational and non-relational databases - select and use image editing software appropriately and correctly - select and use software to edit and mix sound effectively - use video editing tools and applications competently - select and use authoring tools to create and/or tailor draft scripts for interactive experiences - design and implement themes and templates for industry standard content management systems contribute to the assessment of the requirements of an interactive media project.